DivyaKumarBaid/Learning_React/Readme.md

 }
 ```

-In react we have to have the function name starting with capital letter (Camel Case)
+In react we have to have the function name starting with a capital letter (Camel Case)

 3. What's wrong with this code?